rdwrome/cppfa24/README.md

 - In an emergency, please call me (really).

 ### Grading
-- Assignment extensions are granted more than 12 hours in advance, and will not be granted for the midterm or final.
+- Two assignment extensions are granted more than 12 hours in advance, and will not be granted for the midterm or final.
 - You will be held to the Berklee Policy on Honesty in Academic Work (see Student Handbook).
 - Late assignments are not accepted.
 - If you have a question or comment about a grade, you must come ask it *in person* at my office hour.